Quantum Mechanics in a New Light: Introduction

-The second step of the demonstration of the semantic consistency of quantum mechanics is to deduce from the incompleteness of the spatiotemporal differentiation of the physical world the existence of a non-empty class of objects whose positions are ``smeared out'' only relative to an imaginary spatiotemporal background that is more differentiated than the physical world.
-If anything truly deserves the label ``macroscopic,'' it is these objects.
-Here are the two steps in outline (for detailed arguments see Refs.\ \cite{Mohrhoff-QS, Mohrhoff-QMexplained, ujm-opqf, Mohrhoff_manifesting, Mohrhoff-book}):
+The demonstration of quantum theory's semantic consistency proceeds in two steps.
+First it is shown that the spatial differentiation of the physical world does not go ``all the way down'': if conceptually we keep partitioning space into smaller and smaller regions, we reach a point beyond which the distinctions we make between regions no longer correspond to anything in the actual physical world.
+Subsequently it is shown that the incompleteness of the spatial differentiation of the physical world implies the existence of a non-empty class of objects whose positions are ``smeared out'' only relative to an imaginary spatiotemporal background that is more differentiated than the physical world.
+This paves the way for rigorous definitions of ``macroscopic object'' and ``outcome-indicating event'' in the theory's own terms.